quantstamp/InsightsNetwork_Review/README.md

 ## Methodology

-The review was conducted during 2018-Jan-31 thru 2017-Feb-02 by the Quantstamp team, which included senior engineers Kacper Bak and Steven Stewart.
+The review was conducted during 2018-Jan-31 thru 2017-Feb-02 by the Quantstamp team, which included senior engineers Kacper Bak, Steven Stewart, and Alex Murashkin.

 Their procedure can be summarized as follows: